-The following items are not to be brought to school and are subject to immediate and permanent confiscation: alcohol, tobacco, vaping pens and paraphernalia, drugs, weapons, or electronic devices (e.g., cell phones, I-pods, tablets, etc.) that prohibit or hinder the fulfillment of the mission of VCA.
-Cell phones are prohibited during school hours, but students may bring them and leave them in their backpack or locker, and may use them before school begins and retrieve them after school concludes.
-Additionally, tablets and personal computers are not allowed during school hours, except when the students are under direct supervision and using the device for academic purposes (i.e., research, writing and thesis), and must be brought to school and given first thing in the morning directly to the teacher of the class in which it is being used.
-Items such as English translators are to be only capable of language translation and not have web access or social media functions.
+The following items are not to be brought to school and are subject to immediate and permanent confiscation: alcohol, tobacco, drugs, weapons, or electronic devices (e.g., cell phones, I-pods, tablets, etc.) that prohibit or hinder the fulfillment of the mission of VCA.
+Following the Governor of Virginia's "No cell phone executive order," cell phones are prohibited during school hours.
+Students may bring and check them with the Dean of Students or school office before school begins and retrieve them after school concludes, this includes Smart Watches.
+Additionally, tablets and personal computers are not allowed during school hours, except when the students are under direct supervision and using school devices for academic purposes (i.e., research, thesis).
+Items such as translators are to be only capable of language translation and not have web access or social media functions.
 Electronic devices are to advance academic pursuits and any device that is counter to this purpose will be confiscated.